What Bariatric Patients Need to Know about Bladder Control Protection

 This article is not intended to embarrass anyone who is looking to buy bariatric supplies.
 It’s purpose is to show you that these products exist and are made especially for you and to fit you well.
 If you suffer from bladder leaks or worse, you don’t want to put your faith in a product not designed for you.
 They just won’t work as well as you will want them to.
 Just as you wouldn’t put a baby diaper on an adult, you wouldn’t put a “Large” sized diaper on someone who needs a 4XL.

 Needing bariatric equipment doesn’t mean you don’t deserve choice, dignity, and comfortable options.
+If you have more questions, give us a call at 855-879-2366.

 If you found this article helpful, please check out our other posts on the topic: